 Size: 4.25″ x 6.75″

 The copy of A.G.
-Bradley’s fascinating tome Canada was first published in the Home University Library in 1912, but this copy dates to about 1930, given the price ($1.25 – the price rose to this amount around 1930) and highest serial number title (#134, An Anthology of English Poetry by Campbell – issued around 1930).
+Bradley’s fascinating tome Canada was first published by Holt in the US in the Home University Library in 1912, but this copy dates to about 1930, given the price ($1.25 – the price rose to this amount around 1930) and highest serial number title (#134, An Anthology of English Poetry by Campbell – issued around 1930).
 Jackets are common to the series, with a generic HH colophon pattern in green overprinted with the title information in purple.
 The series number is on the spine, but not the series name.
 The series name and details are included on the front of the jacket.
 A list of titles in the series begins on the front jacket flap.

 The listing of the 134 titles in the series continues on the rear flap and rear of the jacket, all in green type.